 Winter weather wreaks additional havoc: Winter weather brings the hazard of slippery precipitation to New York roads, which can pose an even greater challenge to alcohol-impaired or distracted drivers.
 Counterintuitively, accident rates are even higher during the holidays in years where the weather is milder, such as this one.
 When there’s a blizzard, people won’t drive unless absolutely necessary, but if conditions are good, drivers are more likely to get behind the wheel.

-If you’ve been injured in a car accident with a negligent or reckless driver on New York roads, contact the personal injury firm with over 30 years of advocating for Hudson Valley accident victims and call Basch & Keegan for a free consultation, at (845) 251-4545.
+If you’ve been injured in a car accident with a negligent or reckless driver on New York roads, contact the personal injury firm with over 30 years of advocating for Kingston accident victims and call Basch & Keegan for a free consultation, at (845) 251-4545.